-Outline the workforce numbers to be employed by the project during its various phases, such as construction, commissioning, operation and decommissioning, and provide estimates of the proportions of temporary and permanent workforce.
-Make comment on the anticipated basis of employment, such as permanent, contract, etc. A detailed profile of the workforce should be provided in the social values section of the EIS.
+Outline the workforce numbers to be employed by the project during its various phases, such as construction, commissioning, operation and decommissioning.
+Make comment on the anticipated basis of employment, such as permanent, contract, etc. A detailed profile of the workforce should be provided in the social values section of the EIS, which deals with: